 So, what is a Giclee Print?

-As I strive for the best quality in my products, I use a professional 12 ink lab quality printer and archival pigment inks (Canon Pixma Pro 1 with Lucia ink system), and I use acid free 100% cotton rag archival papers sourced specifically for fine art reproductions.
+As I strive for the best quality in my products, I use a professional 12 ink quality printer with archival Lucia pigment inks and acid free 100% cotton rag, heavy weight archival papers sourced specifically for fine art reproductions.
 This means the prints will last a life time and more if looked after.
-My reproductions are carefully colour matched with the original art, and with 12 colour pigment inks, the full tonal range and depth of colour.
+My reproductions are carefully colour matched with my original paintings, and with 12 colour pigment inks, they give a wonderful, accurate range and depth of colour.
 I keep these high standards for both Limited Edition and Open Series Prints.
 It costs me the same to reproduce either.

 Why are some of my Giclee prints Limited Editions and others Open Series?